Gătaia: History

-The first recorded mention of Gătaia dates from 1323.
-A Hungarian document from 1343 states that there were the settlements of Superior Gatal ("Upper Gătaia") and Inferior Gatal ("Lower Gătaia"), which merged over time.
-In many documents from the Middle Ages, Romanian names such as Dunca or Dragul appear in connection with the inhabitants.
+The earliest documented mention of Gătaia dates back to 1323, referencing a certain Domokos, whose father had been sent to the area to delineate the village boundaries.
+At that time, the settlement was known as Gothal or Gothalö.
+The chapter of Arad records that in 1343, Gătaia was owned by Ladislau Omeri and later passed to his sister Clara.
+At that time, it consisted of Gothal Inferior ("Lower Gothal") and Gothal Superior ("Upper Gothal"), two settlements that eventually merged.
+During the reign of King Sigismund (1389–1437), the settlement was first recorded under the name Gatay.
+According to some researchers, this name may originate from the Turkic-Tatar patronymic Gea-Gatay, from which the current name could be derived.

 For a long time this locality belonged to Krassó County and only at the end of the 17th century, in 1779, it was incorporated into Temes County.
 Gătaia, known then as Gattaja, was inhabited during the Austrian occupation of Banat.
 According to Hungarian historian Elek Fényes, Gătaia was a "Vlach" (Romanian) settlement at that time.
 In 1823 Gătaia was sold by tax authorities to the feudal lords Ludovic and Carol Gorove, who decided to colonize it with Hungarians.
 By the end of the 19th century, Hungarians were already in the majority.

 In 2004 Gătaia received the status of a town, having in its administration the localities of Butin, Percosova, Sculia, Șemlacu Mare and Șemlacu Mic.
 At the same time, the villages of Berecuța, Birda, Mânăstire and Sângeorge, separated from the former commune and formed the commune of Birda.

 Demographics

-Gătaia had a population of 5,861 inhabitants at the 2011 census, down 5% from the 2002 census.
-Most inhabitants are Romanians (72.31%), larger minorities being represented by Hungarians (11.16%) and Slovaks (7.3%).
-For 6.71% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (61.1%), but there are also minorities of Roman Catholics (18.55%), Pentecostals (7.2%), Reformed (1.66%) and Adventists (1.02%).
-For 6.69% of the population, religious affiliation is unknown.
+Gătaia had a population of 5,473 inhabitants at the 2021 census, down 6.62% from the 2011 census.
+Most inhabitants are Romanians (73.68%), larger minorities being represented by Hungarians (7.39%) and Slovaks (4.93%).
+For 12.69% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (56.64%), but there are also minorities of Roman Catholics (15.53%), Pentecostals (9.11%), Baptists (1.15%) and Reformed (1.02%).
+For 13.15% of the population, religious affiliation is unknown.

+Politics and administration

+The town of Gătaia is administered by a mayor and a local council composed of 15 councilors.
+The mayor, Raul Cozarov, from the National Liberal Party, has been in office since 2012.
+As from the 2024 local elections, the local council has the following composition by political parties: